 - Pay for undergraduate students enrolled in course tied to outreach projects

-- Fees and travel expenses for outside consulting, speakers or professional services
+- Fees and travel expenses for outside consulting, speakers, or professional/specialized services

 - Capital expenses or overhead costs (e.g., rent, personal computers, office equipment)